Vampire Survivors: Impact

-With the finance success of Vampire Survivors, Galante established an indie publishing group, Poncle Presents, in September 2024, intended to help indie developers bring their game to market.
+With the financial success of Vampire Survivors, Galante established an indie publishing group, Poncle Presents, in September 2024, intended to help indie developers bring their game to market.
 Galante said the aim was not to act as a traditional publisher but to help fund and guide indie developers even past release, focusing on smaller indie teams.
+Two titles were released, Berserk or Die (June 2025) and Kill the Brickman (Aug 2025).
+By April 2026, poncle had paused its publication arm and instead was focusing on expanding with additional small studios in Japan and Italy, with up to 15 projects in their pipeline that include spinoffs from Vampire Survivors, Survivor-like games made in collaboration with other developers such as Warhammer Survivors, and new IPs.